Kometa-Team/Kometa/docs/defaults/overlays/audio_language.md

 # Audio Language Default Overlay File

-The `- pmm: audio_language` Overlay File is used to create an overlay based on the number of audio languages available on each item within your library.
+The `audio_language` Overlay File is used to create an overlay based on the number of audio languages available on each item within your library.

 Example Overlays Created: